martysama0134/how-to-general/freebsd-tips/how-to-analyze-a-core-dump.md

 # now to run it, you must call it gdb8 instead of gdb
 ```

+Important: After that, you need to run the correct binary version like [this](res/gdb-choose.mp4).

 The instruction `bt full` returns the full backtrace, instead of doing just `bt`.

 On updated fbsd versions, the gnutarget may be `i386-portbld-freebsd10.1` instead of `i386-marcel-freebsd`.